Odum School of Ecology

 Discover Life enables web users to contribute and retrieve information about nature.

-Since inception in 1998, it has had over 2.2 billion hits and now serves approximately 750,000 unique IP addresses monthly.
+Since inception in 1998, it has had over 2.9 billion hits from 27 million unique IP addresses.

-documenting the phenology, size, and relative abundance of over 2,000 moth species from study sites
+documenting the phenology, size, and relative abundance of 3,000 species from study sites

 Polistes Foundation (www.discoverlife.org/polistes)